 The position will remain active and posted on human resources’ website until filled.
 Several persons have been contacted and encouraged to apply; we have recently received two applications.
 One of the two has been offered an on-site interview which will take place during the latter part of October 2019.

 Endowed Chair of Clinical Research: In 2019 the Tom and Mayme Scott Endowed Chair for Clinical Research had exceeded $2.5 million in assets (with about $1.5 million of that total being expendable.)
 The Board of Regents approved a proposal to split this endowment into two endowments in August 2019.
 The original endowment was left with approximately $1.4 million; we will continue to search for someone to fill this chairship.
 The split resulted in a new Tom and Mayme Scott Endowed Chair for Pharmacy Excellence, which was funded with the remaining money and is intended to advance the practice of pharmacy through improved teaching by funding research that seeks to move pharmacy practice forward.
-The position has been tied to the position of the Dean; as such, all Deans, current and future, will hold the Chair for Pharmacy Excellence
+The position has been tied to the position of the Dean; as such, all Deans, current and future, will hold the Chair for Pharmacy Excellence.

 Standard No. 23: Financial Resources A detailed description of any adjustments made to the School budget to meet programmatic needs and address future faculty merit increases.